 Cats and dishwashing liquid: what do humans want?

-Socioeconomic milieu studies provide an overview.
+Socio-economic milieu studies provide an overview.

-What makes your existing customers stand out?
+What makes up your existing customer base?

 What trends are your target groups following?